 The Gentle Whisper

-He said, 'Go out, and stand on the mountain before Yahweh.'
+He said, "Go out, and stand on the mountain before Yahweh."
 Behold, Yahweh passed by, and a great and strong wind tore the mountains, and broke in pieces the rocks before Yahweh; but Yahweh was not in the wind.
 After the wind there was an earthquake; but Yahweh was not in the earthquake.
 After the earthquake a fire passed; but Yahweh was not in the fire.
 After the fire, there was a still small voice.
 When Elijah heard it, he wrapped his face in his mantle, went out, and stood in the entrance of the cave.
-Behold, a voice came to him, and said, 'What are you doing here, Elijah?'
-1Kings 19:11 WEB
+Behold, a voice came to him, and said, "What are you doing here, Elijah?"
+1 Kings 19:11-13 WEB.

-Also when the Lord speaks to us, it can be drowned out by our busy lives.
+Jesus said, "My sheep hear My voice" (John 10:27).
+Hearing the gentle whisper yourself changes your life.
+It will give you an edge that no one can take away.
+Yet, when the Lord speaks to us, it can be drowned out by our busy lives.
 He does not shout over the noise.
 I find that I have to get quiet so that I can listen.
-This includes an inner calmness, a place of rest, so that you can hear Him.
-A quiet room is nice, but if your life is in turmoil, there will still be noise in your head.
-I have been there.

 Read more at: www.refreshinghope.org